 ZELOSIA PUPPY INFORMATION

 If you are interested in adding one of our well-bred family companions to your home, we welcome your inquiry via our contact form below.
-Currently, we are taking inquiries for litters planned in 2023 for Cavaliers, and our next litter of English Toys is not yet planned.
+Currently, we are taking inquiries for litters planned for fall 2023/winter 2024 for Cavaliers, and our next litter of English Toys is not yet planned.
 The typical wait time for a Zelosia puppy is 6-12 months.
 Please read more about our placement process HERE.

 Please note: Zelosia puppies are available as companions only.
 I do not place puppies into breeding homes, nor do I place puppies as Emotional Support Animal or Service Dog prospects.